Breaking the Grid: Distance-Guided Reinforcement Learning in Large Discrete Action Spaces: Numerical Study

-We evaluate DGRL across discrete configurations with both structured (S) and irregularly structured (I) topologies (Fig.~\ref{fig:results_discrete}).
-While DGRL and DNC perform competitively in small-scale mazes, DNC’s performance collapses in high-dimensional, irregularly structured spaces, confirming the axial blindness predicted by Prop.~\ref{prop:volumetric_supportexploration}.
-While DNC is restricted to coordinate-aligned search, DGRL’s volumetric exploration maintains stability, outperforming DNC by up to 66\%.
-This scalability gap widens in the Recommender environment; while DNC succeeds in small settings, it fails to scale, leaving DGRL to outperform it by 164\%.
-Notably, SDN maintains superior sampling density even when latent smoothness (Ass.~\ref{ass:latent_lipschitz}) is weakened, validating robustness of the $L_\infty$ search volume.
+\textbf{Discrete Action Spaces.} We evaluate DGRL across discrete configurations with both structured (S) and irregularly structured (I) topologies (Fig.~\ref{fig:results_discrete}).
+While DGRL and DNC perform competitively in small-scale mazes, the performance of DNC collapses in high-dimensional, irregularly structured spaces.
+While DNC is restricted to coordinate-aligned search, DGRL’s volumetric exploration and regression-based updates maintain stability, outperforming DNC by up to 66\% and validating Prop.~\ref{prop:volumetric_supportexploration} and~\ref{thm:variance}.
+This scalability gap widens in the Recommender environment: while DNC succeeds in small settings, it fails to scale, allowing DGRL to outperform it by 147\%.
+Notably, DGRL maintains superior sampling density in irregularly structured environments, validating the $L_\infty$ search volume.

 Across both structured and irregular spaces, DGRL exhibits consistent convergence behavior.
 In contrast, benchmarks like Wolpertinger and DNC suffer from significant variance and performance degradation.
+Wolpertinger displays performance gaps to DGRL already for small-scale environments, in addition to higher training variance.
 Wolpertinger’s failure stems from inefficient exploration in irregular manifolds and DDPG’s susceptibility to local optima, both of which DGRL mitigates through its volumetric exploration and denoised regression targets.
 Finally, methods like Wolpertinger and LAR require an apriori lookup table, which is computationally prohibitive for $\geq 10^{10}$ actions, whereas DGRL scales without explicit enumeration.